therealdreg/lsrootkit/README.md

 Execute: ./lsrootkit

-**Very Important: if lsrootkit process crash you can have a rootkit in the system with some bugs: memory leaks etc.**
+**Very Important: if lsrootkit process crash you can have a rootkit in the system with some bugs: memory leaks etc. Example: vlany rootkit crash the process because readdir hook:**

 # Features